seasonedfish/hdn/README.md

 Someday I'll go back, actually learn Rust, and rewrite this, but for now, use at your own risk.

 ## Installation
-An initial version is available for installation at crates.io.
+Releases are available on crates.io.
 ```shell
 cargo install hdn
 ```